XARAMBIT/Counter-Strike-Panorama-Backgrounds/README.md

 - Overwrite sirocco.webm with any video

 Sirocco is the video currently used at the main menu.
+That means you need to overwrite sirocco.webm
 This is likely to change in the future with game updates.
-You will have to backup & replace the active video
+You will have to backup & replace whatever the active video is

 # Recording Backgrounds of game maps for yourself or to add to this collection
 - Open any map offline